eclipse-sumo/sumo/docs/web/docs/DUAROUTER.md

 ---
-title: DUAROUTER
+title: duarouter
-permalink: /DUAROUTER/
+permalink: /duarouter/
 ---

 # From 30.000 feet

-**DUAROUTER** imports different demand definitions, computes vehicle routes that may be used by [SUMO](SUMO.md) using shortest path computation; When called iteratively **DUAROUTER** performs [dynamic user assignment (DUA)](Demand/Dynamic_User_Assignment.md).
+**duarouter** imports different demand definitions, computes vehicle routes that may be used by [sumo](sumo.md) using shortest path computation; When called iteratively **duarouter** performs [dynamic user assignment (DUA)](Demand/Dynamic_User_Assignment.md).
 This is facilitated by the tool [duaiterate.py](Tools/Assign.md#dua-iteratepy) which converges